top of page

 and a mild, sweet flavor.
 This variety tolerates cooler weather like a champ

-harvest white, more mild heads in early spring.
+white, more mild heads in early spring.

 Cucumbers ‘Corinto’: This cucumber has a hint of sweetness and a crisp